crosswalk-project/crosswalk-website/public/documentation/getting_started/remote_debugging.md

     (The default password is **tizen**.)

+2. Remote debugging-mode of the xwalk service with the specified port can be opened by either of following methods (a) or (b); (a) is the recommend method:

+    (a)  `xwalkctl -d PORT_NUMBER` `#enable/disable remote-debugging-mode`

+      Usage:
+        ```
+        xwalkctl -d 9222 #enabled remote debugging at port '9222'
+        xwalkctl -d 0    #disable remote debugging.
+        ```

+    (b) Modify the `xwalk.service` configuration file under `/usr/lib/systemd/user/xwalk.service` on the target and restart xwalk service.

-2. On the target, add a `--remote-debugging-port=9222` option to the `ExecStart=` line in the Crosswalk service configuration file, `/usr/lib/systemd/user/xwalk.service`.
-For example, open the file for editing:
+    Add option `--remote-debugging-port=9222` to the `ExecStart=` line in the Crosswalk service configuration file.
+For example, to open the file for editing with VIM:

     ```
     root:~> vim /usr/lib/systemd/user/xwalk.service